-The Foundation's endowment consists of approximately 1,946 funds established for a variety of restricted purposes.
+The Foundation's endowment consists of approximately 2,026 funds established for a variety of restricted purposes.
 As required by accounting principles generally accepted in the United States of America, net position associated with endowment funds are classified and reported based on donor-imposed restrictions.

 The management of the Foundation's endowed funds is guided by the laws of the State of Florida, specifically Florida Statute 617.2104, Florida Uniform Prudent Management of Institutional Funds Act (Florida UPMIFA).
 The Board of Trustees of the Foundation has interpreted Florida UPMIFA as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Foundation classifies as restricted nonexpendable net position (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment fund that is not classified in restricted nonexpendable net position is classified as restricted expendable net position until those amounts are appropriated for expenditure by the organization in a manner consistent with the standard of prudence prescribed by Florida UPMIFA.
+As a result of this interpretation, the Foundation classifies as restricted nonexpendable net position (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+The remaining portion of the donor-restricted endowment fund that is not classified in restricted nonexpendable net position is classified as restricted expendable net position until those amounts are appropriated for expenditure by the organization in a manner consistent with the standard of prudence prescribed by Florida UPMIFA.